qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Multiband color
 ...............

-With the multiband color renderer, three selected bands from the image will be rendered, each band representing the red, green or blue component that will be used to create a color image.
+With the multiband color renderer, three selected bands from the image will be used as the red, green or blue component of the color image.
 QGIS automatically fetches :guilabel:`Min` and :guilabel:`Max` values for each band of the raster and scales the coloring accordingly.
-You can control the value ranges with the help of the :ref:`Min/Max Value Settings <minmaxvalues>` section.
+You can control the value ranges in the
+:ref:`Min/Max Value Settings <minmaxvalues>` section.

-A :guilabel:`Contrast enhancement` method can also be applied to the values:
+A :guilabel:`Contrast enhancement` method can be applied to the values:
 'No enhancement', 'Stretch to MinMax', 'Stretch and clip to MinMax' and 'Clip to min max'.

 .. index:: Contrast enhancement

 .. note:: **Contrast enhancement**

-   When adding GRASS rasters, the option *Contrast enhancement* will always be set automatically to *stretch to min max*, regardless of if this is set to another value in the QGIS general options.
+   When adding GRASS rasters, the option *Contrast enhancement* will always be set automatically to *stretch to min max*, even if this is set to another value in the QGIS general options.

 .. _figure_raster_multiband: